 When it comes to programming languages, I am agnostic for the most part.
 I take a pragmatic approach by using the best tool for the given task.
 In this case, the task is to set up an algo trading technology stack that is accessible to beginners and experts alike and which allows the trader to focus on strategy research and development by taking care of as much of the painful detail as possible.
 The Lite-C and R combination accomplishes this with minimal fuss, but a similar stack could be set up using Python as well.

 While Lite-C and R are the programming languages of our courses, the courses are really about an approach to algo trading rather than using a specific programming tool.
 Everything in the courses can be implemented in Python, and other programming languages as well for that matter.

 What's the deal with this community of algo traders you refer to?

-Robot Wealth aims to provide individual DIY traders with the tools and resources that professionals have access to.
+Robot Wealth provides individual DIY traders with the tools and resources that professionals have access to.
 One of those resources is a group of other traders, developers, and risk managers of diverse backgrounds and complementary skillsets.
 Professional traders have the luxury of being able to be a specialist in one or two of the skills needed for successful algo trading, since they can work in teams that together cover all the bases.
 Individual traders don’t really have that luxury – unless they are part of a wider community.